peterpilgrim/digital-cv/index.md

 Please read my linkedin profile for accurate information www.linkedin.com/in/peterpilgrim2000

+So in a nutshell:

+I am looking for a permanent base salary from £90K to £110K in 2023.
+I will also consider contract roles for at least 6 months from £550 per day Inside IR35.
+I stopped contracting December 2020 and I closed my Limited Company.

 PS: I will _NOT_ work for directly or indirectly for *gambling*, *betting* and *gaming* clients.